 Mortgages For Native Americans

-GNMA bonds that mortgages originated by the federal government.
-Conventional loans are backed by a couple of big government-sponsored enterprises (GSEs).
-Although these are private entities and not directly agencies of the federal government, the loans to have an implied government guarantee because the GSEs entered government conservatorship after the 2008 housing crisis.
+GNMA bonds are comprised of mortgages originated by the federal government.
+In comparison, conventional loans are backed by a couple of big government-sponsored enterprises, also known as GSEs.
+Although these are private entities and not directly agencies of the federal government, the loans have an implied government guarantee because the GSEs entered government conservatorship after the 2008 housing crisis.

 Let’s do some comparison of the practices of these agencies.